Hoggboy: History

 The band split up in 2005 after three years together, with Tom Hogg and bassist Andrew 'Fingers' Bailey going on to form The Hosts in 2007.
 The Hosts have supported and continued to work with Richard Hawley, who expected the band do great things and described Hoggboy as a "great lost Sheffield band" who he really believed in.
-Drummer Richy Westley joined Reverend and The Makers before leaving to form Strange And Partners in 2009, who also featured guitarist Hugh Smith until he re-located to Edinburgh.
+Drummer Richy Westley joined Reverend and The Makers before leaving to form Strange And Partner in 2009, who also featured guitarist Hugh Smith until he re-located to Edinburgh.